marcoemrich/index_kata/README.md

 # Index Kata

+## About

+State is the devil.
+All programmers know it.
+However, getting rid of state is hard.
+This kata is designed to have various needs for keeping state.
+Can you get rid of it?

 ## Description
 Imaging to write the part of a service that generates book indexes.
 There is a contract, that you function *linkTextFor* gets called everytime there is a reference found to a specific word.
 Let's say you want to index the term *oop*.
 Your function will get called for every place this word is found in the text.
 You get two arguments.